equationlabs/blog.equationlabs.io/clafcsfpl000008l4d0zhe9fs.md

-# Safely managing database migrations in k8s natively.
+# Managing database migrations safely in high replicated k8s deployment.

 So, you wan to run migrations in a cloud native application running on `Kubernetes` and don't die trying huh!